Diksha Basu’s ‘Destination Wedding’ is a funny but sensitive look at old money and new India

 A few clichés do creep into Basu’s otherwise sensitive writing.
 All the well-to-do folks read for pleasure, be it The New Yorker, The Economist, or Vogue, and the rest do not.
 They stare into their smartphones to watch cat videos and Bollywood songs.
 That these magazines are a mark of sophistication is pronounced in a bit where a guard reads a sleazy magazine, wrapped in the cover of an issue of The Economist.

-But these small drawbacks aside, Basu’s engagement with the themes of class, globalisation, and ethics when it comes to the rich folk appropriating the narratives of the less fortunate for profit and acclaim is palpable. acclaim, merits praise.
+But these small drawbacks aside, Basu’s engagement with the themes of class, globalisation, and ethics when it comes to the rich folk appropriating the narratives of the less fortunate for profit and acclaim is palpable.
 An interesting insight into class consciousness emerges when an assistant in a Sabyasachi store, who is secretly an aspiring fashion designer, resents the assistant designer, his immediate oppressor, so to speak, but not the lead designer, the oppressor-in-chief, who in turn makes life difficult for the assistant designer.

 Basu is also self-aware.
 When Tina suggests to Bubbles that her life should be turned into a reality show, the seemingly glib wedding planner’s encouraging response clearly articulates what Basu is doing with the novel: turning an inward gaze into the lifestyles of the Indian elite is what you know best, so let’s do it.
 Earlier, Tina and another character wonder how voyeuristic it would be for people like them to tell stories of poverty, although Tina acknowledges that if she doesn’t do it, the next person will.